-The tool gfind_missing_files.sh can be used to find the missing files in a GlusterFS geo-replicated slave volume.
+The tool gfind_missing_files.sh can be used to find the missing files in a GlusterFS geo-replicated secondary volume.
 The tool uses a multi-threaded crawler operating on the backend .glusterfs of a brickpath which is passed as one of the parameters to the tool.
-It does a stat on each entry in the slave volume mount to check for the presence of a file.
+It does a stat on each entry in the secondary volume mount to check for the presence of a file.
 The tool uses the aux-gfid-mount thereby avoiding path conversions and potentially saving time.

 The script gfind_missing_files.sh is a wrapper script that in turn uses the gcrawler binary to do the backend crawling.
 The script detects the gfids of the missing files and runs the gfid-to-path conversion script to list out the missing files with their full pathnames.

 bash gfind_missing_files.sh <BRICK_PATH> <SECONDARY_HOST> <SECONDARY_VOL> <OUTFILE> BRICK_PATH - Full path of the brick SECONDARY_HOST - Hostname of gluster volume SECONDARY_VOL - Gluster volume name OUTFILE - Output file which contains gfids of the missing files